Blog

 • SPF (Sender Policy Framework): This is added as a TXT record, and defines the IP addresses that are allowed to send emails for a specific domain.
 This allows MailerSend to send email messages on your behalf and confirms that you are the owner of the domain’s email address

-• DKIM (DomainKeys Identified Mailer): This is also added as a TXT record, and adds an encrypted digital signature to emails that can be accessed using the public decryption key defined in the DKIM record in your DNS.
+• DKIM (DomainKeys Identified Mailer): This is added as a CNAME record, and adds an encrypted digital signature to emails that can be accessed using the public decryption key defined in the DKIM record in your DNS.
 It ensures that the content in your email was not changed or tampered with during the sending process

-• Return-Path: This should be added as a CNAME record.
+• Return-Path: This should also be added as a CNAME record.
 It specifies the address where bounces and other feedback is sent to.
 It’s specified by the Return-Path header in an email.

 Additionally, you can also generate a DMARC (Domain-based Message Authentication, Reporting & Conformance) record.
 This isn’t required but is highly recommended to boost security and improve deliverability.
 It builds on SPF and DKIM, providing a framework for handling failed checks and receiving feedback.
 Learn more and generate your own DMARC record